Skip to content

 The Languedoc lagoon coast sits west again, where a saltwater lagoon meets the open sea on the oyster coast, 30 to 60 minutes from Montpellier or Béziers.
 Each coastline reads differently: open Riviera glamour to the east, wilder island bays offshore, and a quieter working-water landscape to the west.

 If the coast sits alongside other regions on your shortlist, our companion guides help.
 See wedding venues on the French Riviera for the eastern shore, wedding venues in Corsica for the island, and wedding venues in Occitanie for the western lagoon country.
-Our French Riviera guide covers the coast in depth.

 Capacity and accommodation reality